Wests Tigers: Player swap 2020

-Share ownership update
+Share ownership change

 On 2 October 2020 the Amalgamation of Wests Ashfield Leagues Club and Balmain Tigers Leagues Club was cemented.
 As per the Deed of Amalgamation, this changed the ownership structure of the club to effectively be 90% Wests Ashfield, 10% Balmain Tigers.

 Season 2021

 The 2021 NRL season opened with fresh hope for Wests Tigers fans.
 With a number of new signings at the club including Jimmy "The Jet" Roberts, and Daine Laurie in as fullback, the club moved Adam Doueihi to Number 6 to partner Luke Brooks in the halves, with Jacob Liddle coming in as hooker.

 The first five rounds however were not a great success, with the club picking up only two points with a win over Newcastle.
 In round 4 of the 2021 NRL season against Parramatta at Stadium Australia, the match recorded the highest attendance at a Rugby League game so far in 2021 with an official attendance of 29,056.

 In round 5 of the competition, there was a lot of emotion at Leichhardt Oval, with the club paying tribute following the death of Western Suburbs legend, Tommy Raudonikis.
 The #7 jersey was retired for the game in memoriam, with Luke Brooks running out in #22.
 The game itself was more known for the team being booed off by fans at half time, trailing the un-fancied North Queensland Cowboys 28–6.
 The game ended up 34–30 to North Queensland with Wests Tigers rallying in the second half.

 April 2021 also saw a minor change to the board of directors of the football club, with Mick Liubinskas being replaced by Julie Romero.
 Like Mick, Julie was a nominee by Wests Ashfield Leagues Club, a director of that leagues club and a Wests Ashfield Debenture holder.

-In round 9 of the 2021 NRL season, the club played at Campbelltown Sports Ground and they wore specially designed jerseys as part of a celebration into the life of Tommy Raudonikis OAM.
+In round nine of the 2021 NRL season, the club played at Campbelltown Sports Ground and they wore specially designed jerseys as part of a celebration into the life of Tommy Raudonikis OAM.
 The match ball was delivered onto the pitch by Tommy's partner, Trish.
 Wests Tigers lost the game against the Gold Coast 36–28.

 In June 2021, it was announced that Premiership winning coach, Tim Sheens, would be returning to the club in the capacity of Head of Football Performance focussing on pathways, development and talent identification.

 The Wests Tigers finished the 2021 NRL season in 13th place after an awful season which saw them only win three times in the last eleven games.
 In the final round of the season, Wests were defeated 38–0 by Wooden Spooners Canterbury-Bankstown.
 After this point, there were talks that head coach Michael Maguire was to be terminated from his position but on 21 September it was announced he would be kept on as head coach for the 2022 season.

-On the 15th October 2021, the club announced that general manager of football, Adam Hartigan, had left the club.
+On 15 October 2021, the club announced that general manager of football, Adam Hartigan, had left the club.